Elcomsoft/eiftpi/README.md

 3) Run `sudo nmtui` and setup WiFi
 4) Finally, disconnect the computer and connect the iPhone to the builtin ethernet port of the Raspberry PI

+## Supported devices
+This image currently supports
+- Raspberry Pi 3B
+- Raspberry Pi 3B+
+- Raspberry Pi 4
+- Orage Pi 5
+- Orange Pi R1 LTS

+The *downlink* (i.e. the connection to the iPhone) is always the builtin ethernet port.
+For *uplink* (connection to the internet) either an additional USB-to-Ethernet adapter or WiFi (on supported boards) can be used.

+On the Orange Pi R1 LTS, the port next to the USB-C port is **uplink** while the other port (the one closer to the GPIO pins) is **downlink**.

 ## Building
 ### Pre-requirements